jkarns275/examm_vis/README.md

 ```

 # Running
-You will have to modify `analysis/__main__.py` to specify the location of the results.
+You will have to modify `analysis/__main__.py` to specify the root location of all results.
 In the future this should be a command line argument.
 To run, use the command:
 ```
 $ python3 analysis/